ermouth/couchbox/README.md

 ### Hooks configuration

 Hooks are configured in `couchbox_hooks` section of CouchDB config.
-Each key in the `couchbox_hooks` section is a pointer to ddoc, and its value is a space separated list of aux fns, available for hooks in the ddoc.
+Each key in the `couchbox_hooks` section is a pointer to a ddoc, and its value is a space separated list of aux fns (plugins), available for hooks in the ddoc.
 In JSON format it might look like this:

 ```